Blown Away by Beautiful Chicago – Things to Do & Travel Guide

 Fun Fact: the Ferris Wheel made its debut in Chicago

 Of course I had to visit the Art Institute of Chicago, highly talked about by my art history professors.
 The collection is actually not as large as I had anticipated but they have a great range of different types of art.
 They also have famous artworks in their collection, such as American Gothic and The Bedroom but a lot of their collection is actually lesser-known works by well known artists.
 They have a lot of impressionism and modern works – a lot of Warhols.
 I also loved the miniature rooms they have that were created to show different types of interior design styles (mostly around the colonial age of the United States).
 It’s definitely worth a stop in for anyone who enjoys art.
-Allow yourself several hours to see the collection, maybe even the whole day.
+Allow yourself several hours to see the collection.

 Another excellent museum in Chicago is the Chicago History Museum, which highlights the contributions Chi-Town has made to the world (and there are a lot of them!).
 They have a tonne of artefacts and a nice holistic view of Chicago.
 There’s a lot to learn there.
 The coolest part, for me, was seeing objects that survived the Great Fire.
 It’s like a time capsule to 1871.

 I also got to visit the American Writers Museum, a new museum that’s very much needed and overdue.
 Though they have some fun word games and original writing tools of different American writers, the museum was basically an overview of American writers and movements, starting with colonialism.
 I was a bit disappointed since this is a huge subject that could take up so much space and the museum was kind of small.